Kyu31/Pseudo-Mario/README.md

       6/5: I have added background and tested bricks.
 I have changed the parameters of Asset and fixed the sub classes' constructors.
 I have created the Enemy & Goomba classes.

+      6/6: I have fixed the idle animation for the player & added debug code for collision.
+I have begun testing goombas.

     Emily Young-Squire
       5/23: I have begun to write the skeletons for the Asset class instance variables and methods we have planned.